Compression stockings: Pregnancy

+Postural orthostatic tachycardia syndrome (POTS)

+The use of lower leg compression stockings has been found to reduce symptoms and heart rate when standing upright, in patients with postural orthostatic tachycardia syndrome.
+Usage of compression garments on abdomen and thighs, and a combination of abdominal/thigh and leg covering compression was found to be more effective, with the latter having the most beneficial outcome.

 Contraindications

 Caution should be used in those with advanced peripheral obstructive arterial disease, heart failure, septic phlebitis, oozing dermatitis and advanced peripheral neuropathy in regard to wearing compression stockings.

 Procedure

+Sizing

 First the proper size stocking is determined by measuring the legs.
-Aseptic technique is not necessary unless the skin is open.
-The person is placed in the supine position in bed for fifteen minutes prior to measuring for fit.
+Aseptic technique (antiseptic wound cleaning) is not necessary unless the skin is broken.
+The person is placed in the supine position (lying down) in bed for fifteen minutes prior to measuring for fit.
 This allows for venous return and stability before measuring.

+Application procedure

 Stockings are best applied upon waking before the person has gotten out of bed, has been sitting or standing and before venous stasis or edema has had a chance to develop.
+The use of stockings for the entire day is more effective than just half the day or not using compression stockings at all.

 Fit is critical to the therapeutic effect of compression stockings.
 A study listed in the American Journal of Nursing in August 2008 showed that compression stockings were incorrectly sized in just under 30% of the cases studied.
 It found that additional education was needed not only for patients, but also for medical staff.